Jolak5/kanban-copy/todo-list/m2_interactive_list.md

 ### Estimated time: 3.5h

 ## Description
 In this project, you will add some functionality to your application to make it interactive.
 The user will be able to reorder the list by **dragging** each item and moving it into the desired position.
-The user will also be able to **mark task completion** by selecting the corresponding checkbox.
+The user will also be able to **mark task completion** by selecting the corresponding checkbox (or undo it by unchecking the checkbox).
 The updated tasks list will be stored in *local storage*.

 *IMPORTANT NOTE: Read **all** requirements before you start building your project.*